vedo1201/homeserver/1. Basic setup after install/README.md

    c) <ins>gateway4</ins> with ip address of your router <br>
    d) <ins>nameservers</ins> keep those or change to your prefferred one <br>

+After this, you need to restart your server by typing:

+<pre> sudo reboot </pre>

+Ant that was the other way to set up static ip.

+### 2. Update & Upgrade
+Now we want our system to have latest packages which are going to improve system security and stability.
+First, you need to check for available updates by typing:

+<pre> sudo apt update </pre>

+After the system finds latest updates, you need to install them by typing:

+<pre> sudo apt upgrade -y </pre>

+After they are instal, restart your server by typing

+<pre> sudo reboot </pre>